 This is truly an exciting time to watch America’s space program in motion.
 There is a dynamic new private sector building rockets led by SpaceX, Blue Origin, and more.
 We no longer have to rely on the Russians to carry our astronauts into space.
-A mission to the moon may be on the near-term horizon.
+A mission to the moon is tantalizingly close.

 But there is also a missing ingredient.
 Government funding at scale is missing and there is no vision to rally around.
 Space exploration as a governing vision has significant limitations and has not proven effective in rallying and mobilizing resources.
 It offers only a small-scale future of highly expensive missions that can provide no economic payback.
-At best, we are limping our way into a future that has led to failure and stagnation in the past rather than seizing it and leading from the front.
+At best, we are limping our way into a future that has led to failure and stagnation in the past rather than seizing the opportunity to lead with a bold new vision.

 A vision is built upon multiple interlocking programs and components.
 With the next chapter, I will propose an example of a program that blends public investment with private sector innovation to advance humanity into space.
 We will then close this essay with a vision that attempts to set a broader strategic vision and combine it with an action plan for gaining public and political support to break-out into space at scale and achieve the enormous public benefits that are possible.

 - Wikipedia: http://en.wikipedia.org/wiki/Criticism_of_the_Space_Shuttle_program